cabletie/UT61EWIFI/Firmware/UT61EWiFiD1Mini/README.md

 ### peak: string
  Peak measurement mode one of "", "Pmin" or "Pmax".
 Data alternates between Pmax and Pmin but the DMM displays only one, alternating when multiple presses of the "PEAK" button are made.
 ### relative: boolean
  In relative mode `true` or `false`.
 True when `REL△` button is pushed but data contains current actual measurement, not the relative value.
+This may be the subject of further development - to acurately present the relative value as the display is showing.
 ### hold: boolean
  In hold mode `true` or `false`.
 When hold mode is on, the data continues to reflect what is being measured, not the `held` value.
 ### range: string